Helpful Info about Luminae in The Retreat on Celebrity Cruises

 How does the Luminae crew know?
-You simply state your room number when you meet the host/hostess, and he/she records it in their system, makes sure you're on the list, and then seats you.
+When you meet the host/hostess, you simply state your room number, and he/she records it in their system, makes sure you're on the list, and then seats you.

 After you've been to Luminae two or three times, they know who you are when you walk in.
 They're great like that!

 Reservations are not required, at any time, for guests of Luminae.
 There may be a 5-minute wait for a table during peak times, but we never had to wait more than a few minutes to be seated.